 Want to know how to overcome “us versus them” bias?
 Allow teams to experience what productive and profitable collaboration feels like.
 Let your own organization’s engagement scorecard showcase how two-thirds of employees are engaged, for starters.
 Why continue to settle for anything less?

 This article originally appeared on the TalentCulture blog, under the title: “How to Move People Past an ‘Us Versus Them’ Mindset at Work”.
-It is republished on the author’s site, with an additional link, through mutual permission.
+It is republished on the author’s site through mutual permission.

 Babette Ten Haken serves organizations as a corporate catalyst and innovative speaker, strategist, coach and storyteller.
 Babette’s One Millimeter Mindset™ Workshops and Speaking programs leverage collaboration to catalyze professional innovation, workforce engagement and customer retention, especially in challenging digitally transforming environments.
 Babette’s playbook of industrial IoT team collaboration hacks, Do YOU Mean Business? is available on Amazon.
 She is a member of SME, ASQ, SHRM and the National Speakers Association.